Autumn-flowering bulbs to brighten your garden

 Colchicum autumnale 'Nancy Lindsay'.

 As summer fades, it’s easy to think the colourful days of the garden are behind you – but autumn-flowering bulbs can offer a vibrant second act.
-These useful bulbs bring unexpected splashes of colour at a time when the rest of the garden is winding down.
-Their striking forms and bold colours contrast beautifully with the rest of the autumn garden, helping to bridge the gap between the end of summer and the arrival of spring.
+These useful bulbs bring fresh colour to the garden just as many plants are starting to fade.
+Their bold flowers and striking shapes help extend interest in borders and containers well into autumn, bridging the gap between summer and winter.

 1. Colchicum (Meadow Saffron, Naked Ladies)